Back

 Only years later, Instagram introduced portrait and landscape orientations, but still only up to a format they decided.
 And now, it makes more sense to post vertical shots to maximise the space available for your photos.

-When you post a horizontal photo on Instagram, the space available makes it very small and doesn’t really do the photo any favour.
-You can work around it by splitting the photo and posting a slideshow.
-But it’s a workaround, not an ideal way.
+When you post a horizontal photo on Instagram, the space available makes it very small.
+Which doesn't really do the photo any favours.
+You can work around this by splitting the photo and posting a slideshow.
+But it's a workaround, not an ideal way.

 They're so much into the vertical orientation that, to this day, Instagram still hasn't released an app for tablets.
 Because these are mostly held horizontally.